AbhishekKolge/hacker-news/README.md

-# Hacker News Clone Frontend using Next JS
+# Hacker News Clone using Next JS

-It is a clone of hacker news using https://hn.algolia.com APIs
+It is a clone of hacker news using https://hn.algolia.com/api APIs

 ## Demo